 Can your calf muscle pop?

 Yes.
-Sometimes, a gastrocnemius muscle tear can cause a sudden pop, followed by pain and swelling in the calf.
-However, a pop can also result from a rupture of the Achilles tendon.
+A gastrocnemius tear can cause a sudden pop, followed by pain and swelling.
+But a pop can also mean an Achilles rupture — which is why diagnosis matters.

-Can a torn calf muscle lead to a blood clot?
+Can a torn calf muscle cause a blood clot?

 Lower calf muscle tightness (right leg only) after about 1/2 klm walking,stretching before walk and then when tightened, gives some relief,has been problem for about 6 months,before that daily walks 4